 Then we have an opportunity to tour the Theatre of the Estates, one of the most beautiful historic theaters in Europe.
 Officially opened in 1783, the theatre is forever associated with Mozart, as two of his best-known works were premiered here.
 The first of these, “Don Giovanni” was conducted by Mozart himself on the 29th of October 1787.
 The second opera which saw its world premiere on this stage in 1791 was “La Clemenza di Tito,” to mark the coronation of Leopold II.
 The theatre’s conductor will guide our unique backstage tour of this landmark.

-Our city Tour will start at the 1000-year-old Prague Castle, residence of the head of state, where we’ll visit the Old Royal Palace, the Basilica of St. George and St. Vitus Cathedral, in all its Gothic glory.
+Our City Tour will start at the 1000-year-old Prague Castle, residence of the head of state, where we’ll visit the Old Royal Palace, the Basilica of St. George and St. Vitus Cathedral, in all its Gothic glory.
 From the castle’s hilltop situation you can enjoy a panoramic view of the city’s domes, spires and red roofs.
 Both Kafka and Neruda lived in the picturesque lanes which lead down to the town below.
 We’ll see the lively pedestrian-only Charles Bridge, a delight for the views on and off the span, as it draws clusters of musicians and artists.
-Our tour concludes in the old market Square which is a UNESCO World Heritage Site instantly recognizable for its famous Astronomical Clock and distinctive spiky towers.
+Our tour concludes in the Old Market Square which is a UNESCO World Heritage Site instantly recognizable for its famous Astronomical Clock and distinctive spiky towers.
 The artisan traditions of Bohemia are evident in Prague’s colourful architecture, beautifully crafted crystal and hand-pulled prints, puppet theatre and celebrated beer.
-After a break for lunch on your own and a little time in the Old Town, we’ll have a period to rest before dinner and tonight’s Music event.
-A Musical Itinerary booklet will be provided to participants once the full performance schedule is finalized.
+After a break for lunch on your own and a little time in the Old Town, we’ll have a period to rest before dinner and tonight’s opera.
+Please refer to your Musical Itinerary booklet for full details.
 (B,D)